bogdan-h/starling-technical-challenge/README.md

 # Design

 I opted for a REST resource that can be invoked to trigger the round-up.
 I went for this option as it is more likely that such a feature would be used in this way in reality.
-I tried to design the resource in line with the current Starling API standards that I found in your Swagger docs at https://developer.starlingbank.com/docs.
+I tried to design the resource in line with the current Starling API standards that I found in your Swagger docs at [Starling API Docs](https://developer.starlingbank.com/docs).

 Also, I opted to satisfy the `take all the transactions in a given week` requirement by implementing the resource with `minTransactionTimestamp` and `maxTransactionTimestamp` query parameters, such that the resource is similar to the existing `GET /api/v2/feed/account/{accountUid}/category/{categoryUid}/transactions-between` resource.
 These query parameters are simply passed through to the Feed resource.